Hippocampal subfields

 The hippocampal subfields are four subfields CA1, CA2, CA3, and CA4 that make up the structure of the hippocampus.
 Regions described in the hippocampus are the head, body, and tail, and other hippocampal subfields include the dentate gyrus, the presubiculum, and the subiculum.
 The CA subfields use the initials of cornu ammonis, an earlier name of the hippocampus.

 Structure

 There are four hippocampal subfields, in the hippocampus proper which form a neural circuit called the trisynaptic circuit.

 CA1

 CA1 is the first region in the hippocampal circuit, from which a significant output pathway goes to layer V of the entorhinal cortex.
 The main output of CA1 is to the subiculum.

 CA2

 CA2 is a small region located between CA1 and CA3.
 It receives some input from layer II of the entorhinal cortex via the perforant path.
 Its pyramidal cells are more like those in CA3 than those in CA1.
-It is often ignored due to its small size.

 CA3

 CA3 receives input from the mossy fibers of the granule cells in the dentate gyrus, and also from cells in the entorhinal cortex via the perforant path.
 The mossy fiber pathway ends in the stratum lucidum.
 The perforant path passes through the stratum lacunosum and ends in the stratum moleculare.
 There are also inputs from the medial septum and from the diagonal band of Broca which terminate in the stratum radiatum, along with commisural connections from the other side of the hippocampus.

 The pyramidal cells in CA3 have a unique type of dendritic spine called a thorny excrescence or thorn, only found in CA3 pyramidal cells and hilar mossy cells.
 The thorn has a thin single spine with a number of heads.
 Clusters of thorns sit on a dendrite on a broad stem.
 There are also longer spines called long-neck spines.
 These unique structures also help to demarcate CA3 from CA2.

 The pyramidal cells in CA3 send some axons back to the dentate gyrus hilus, but they mostly project to regions CA2 and CA1 via the Schaffer collaterals.
 There are also a significant number of recurrent connections that terminate in CA3.
 Both the recurrent connections and the Schaffer collaterals terminate preferentially in the septal area in a dorsal direction from the originating cells.
 CA3 also sends a small set of output fibers to the lateral septum.